AaronReynoldsUK/PJSIP-PJSUA2-CSharp/build-it-yourself.md

 Now change the build type to "Debug Dynamic" or "Release Dynamic".
 You may not need this step, but I did.

 Next, try building the solution.
-You find you have issues with some of the projects.
+You may find you have issues with some of the projects.
 If so, try building specific projects on their own if the errors aren't obvious to trace.

 Once the solution is built you can use "SWIG" to generate a wrapper for the PJSUA2 library.